 What OTHER INFORMATION should I know?

-Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain lab tests to check your body's response to trastuzumab injection.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 This report on medications is for your information only, and is not considered individual patient advice.
 Because of the changing nature of drug information, please consult your physician or pharmacist about specific clinical use.